Automation MCP Server Features Blog Pricing Contact

 HTTP action body

-In Power Automate, set the body as multipart/form-data.
-Map each field from your Dynamics 365 invoice record:
+In Power Automate, set the request body to JSON.
+The API accepts a nested invoice document modelled on EN 16931.
+Map each value from your Dynamics 365 invoice record:

 {